eva-smorodina/kcn/README.md

 These hydrophobic amino acids are systematically replaced by hydrophilic amino acids glutamine (Q), threonine (T) and tyrosine (Y).
 Thus, the QTY variants become water-soluble.
 We also present the superimposed structures of native ion channels and their water-soluble QTY variants.
-The superimposed structures show remarkable similarity within RMSD ~XÅ despite significant protein sequence differences.
+The superimposed structures show remarkable similarity within RMSD 2.3Å despite significant protein sequence differences.
 We also show the differences of hydrophobicity patches between the native potassium channels and their QTY variants.
 We explain the rationale why the membrane protein QTY variants become water-soluble.
 Our study provides insight into the differences between the